SoftUni/Programming-Basics-Book-JS-EN/chapter-03-simple-conditions.md

 #### Hints and pointers

 Add 15 minutes and check using a set of conditions.
 If minutes are over 59 **increase the hours** by 1 and **decrease the minutes** by 60.
-You may handle the case when hours are over 23 in a similar manner.
+You may handle the case when hours are over 23 similarly.
 Take care when printing the minutes to add a **leading zero** where appropriate.

 #### Testing in the Judge System